StephanMoeller/zigmkay/README.md

 - (done) Tap/Hold feature: double modifier holds (fixed automatically by improved logic)
 - (done) Tap/Hold feature: tripple modifier holds (fixed automatically by improved logic)
 - (done) Allow a key press to go into boot mode
+- (done) Autofire: allow fast reacting autofire on certain keys, eg arrow keys
 - TODO Combos - should support tap/hold just like single keys, as it is implemented in zmk.
 Should also be defined by matrix key indexes+layers just like in zmk, instead of by keycodes like qmk does.
 - TODO One shot mods (should these be ignored if the next key tapped has its own tapping-modifier(s) applied to it?)
 - TODO Tri-layer functionality for two layers => 3rd layer
 - TODO Tri-layer functionality for a shift key and a layer key => maybe this should not be a layer A + layer B = layer C but instead dual-hold => layer C/or mod changing
-- TODO Autofire: allow fast reacting autofire on certain keys, eg arrow keys
 - TODO Custom code support
 - TODO Trrs
 - TODO Allow log printing through the usb interface as text to the host